Enable combined security information registration (preview)

 Go to Azure Active Directory > User settings > Manage settings for access panel preview features.

-Under Users can use preview features for registering and managing security info - refresh, choose to enable for a Selected group of users or for All users.
+Under Users can use preview features for registering and managing security info, choose to enable for a Selected group of users or for All users.

 Starting in March 2019, the phone call options won't be available to Multi-Factor Authentication and SSPR users in free/trial Azure AD tenants.
 SMS messages are not affected by this change.
 The phone call options will still be available to users in paid Azure AD tenants.